-Awards, Financial Aid and Student Employment Centre helps students to obtain the funds necessary to finance their UNBC education and to provide educational budgeting services.
-Funds may be obtained from a variety of sources, including government and bank loans, UNBC awards; and employment opportunities; and donor supported scholarships.
+The Awards and Financial Aid Office helps students to obtain the funds necessary to finance their UNBC education and to provide educational budgeting services.
+Funds may be obtained from a variety of sources, including government and bank loans, UNBC awards, and donor supported scholarships.